What Is Commercial General Liability?

 Example: A painter is working on a building and falls off his ladder, resulting in a bodily injury claim.

-Property damage, as it pertains to general liability, is defined by the educational service International Risk Management Institute (IRMI) as “physical injury to tangible property including resulting loss of use and loss of use of tangible property that has not been physically injured.”
+Property damage refers to the coverage available if the policyholder is negligent in causing damage to the specific space that they are renting.
+As it pertains to general liability, this is defined by the educational service International Risk Management Institute (IRMI) as “physical injury to tangible property including resulting loss of use and loss of use of tangible property that has not been physically injured.”

 Example: A painter's ladder falls over and shatters a window, resulting in a property damage claim.